pmitros/tsvx/README.md

 * `Number` -- Integer or floating point
 * `String` -- Most other data types fall into this category

+If this is missing, parsers should treat unrecognized types as strings.

 In addition, there may be headers for:

-* `variable` gives useful variable names to assign in a program.
+* `variables` gives useful variable names to assign in a program.
 These should be letters, numbers, and underscores, but may not begin with a number.
 This is convenient for automatic parsers and parser generators.
+This is strongly recommended.
 * Metadata for specific programs.
 These should begin with a program name and a dash, as in `mysql-types`.
 * Units.